5. Page body

 Make sure the custom symbol is supported by the set font.

 5.2.
-Tables and illustrations
+Tables

 You can apply a custom style by selecting a font from this part of the drop-down menu.